chao-ji/np-auto-diff/README.md

 Currently only a minimal set of `Node` classes have been implemented (e.g. `Add`, `Multiply`, `Reshape`, `Conv2D`, `FusedBatchNorm`), and additional `Node` types will be added later.
 To add new `Node` types, you need to subclass from the `Node` class in this file [base_node.py](core/base_node.py), and override the abstract methods `_forward()` and `_backward()`.
 Check [this guide](g3doc/forward_backward.md) for more details.

-## Disclaimer
+## Remarks

-I started this work only as an experiment for understanding how deep neural networks are trained in popular frameworks (e.g. tensorflow), and I never intend this to be used in a production environment.
+I started out this work when I was trying to figure out exactly how gradients are computed when training deep neural networks in TensorFlow, and see if I can replicate the behavior of TF using Numpy.
+Because the motivation was purely experimentation, I thought numpy would be good enough, and had no plan to add GPU support (e.g. using CUDA).
+It will be way too slow if you were to train a real, production-level neural network.